 A Labuan entity carrying on Labuan business activities which are Labuan trading activities must file an annual statutory declaration and tax return within three months from the commencement of the year of assessment – ie by 31 March of the following calendar year.

-Zakat paid to a Labuan Islamic religious authority (and evidenced by a receipt) up to the amount of tax charged (whether at 3% or at fixed amount of RM20,000) may be given as a rebate.
+Zakat paid to a Labuan Islamic religious authority (and evidenced by a receipt) up to the amount of tax charged may be given as a rebate.
 No refund is available if the Zakat paid exceeds the tax charged.

 Non-trading activities not chargeable to tax